arxoft/nodejs-jquery-boilerplate/README.md

-# jQuery plugin using NodeJS and Webpack - Boilerplate Code
+# jQuery plugin using NodeJS and Webpack - Boilerplate

 Write your own jQuery plugin using NodeJS and Webpack.
 This project includes a basic structure to write a jQuery plugin and Webpack configuration to generate a bundle, as well as, an example HTML page which uses this basic plugin.